maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 ## Beyond browsing files, `browser()`

 Reading code and imagining what it does only goes so long.
 You can edit the code and see whether, from the outside, it does what you want it to.
-Sometimes you might also make do with print-debugging i.e. for instance writing `print("coucou !")` to check a part of the code was run, or `print(class(x))` to check an assumption about thing.
+Sometimes you might also make do with print-debugging i.e. for instance writing `print("coucou !")` to check a part of the code was run, or `print(class(x))` to check an assumption about a thing.
 Sometimes print-debugging is the only technique you might be able to use if [non-interactive debugging](https://adv-r.hadley.nz/debugging.html#print-debugging).
 It can also be perfect to know where a loop breaks which motivated the tweet below by Sharla Gelfand:

 {{< tweet 1382090144229044226 >}}

 But often you will have to go experiment under the hood.
 For doing that efficiently you will need to learn about [`browser()`](https://rdrr.io/r/base/browser.html) and friends!
 Or only just [`browser()`](https://rdrr.io/r/base/browser.html) to start with!

-The basic idea is that you just replace the [`print()`](https://rdrr.io/r/base/print.html) command you were about to right with [`browser()`](https://rdrr.io/r/base/browser.html), run the code and voilà!
+The basic idea is that you just replace the [`print()`](https://rdrr.io/r/base/print.html) command you were about to write with [`browser()`](https://rdrr.io/r/base/browser.html), run the code and voilà!
 You entered the debugger and can run code line by line, explore options and environment variables, etc. Over time it'll become a habit of yours, at least that's what happened to me once I saw the light. 😁

 Here are some good resources to learn about debugging tools.
 These resources also overlap with some of the objectives of this very blog post.